 - Zoom to the required level of detail.

 - Sample a rectangular area you wish to have contours for, according to the site’s instructions.

 - Change the units to ‘ft’ and choose the option ‘level interval’, and type the number of feet per contour you wish to show.
-You can test this by clicking the button ‘redraw contours’.
+You can test this by selecting ‘redraw contours’.

 - Scroll down until you can show a KML file and import this into Google Earth.

 Once you have established the land borders of your map and generated the contours, you can either print the map using a printer, or alternatively, project the map to a wall, stick poster paper to the wall, and sketch the relevant features.

 Once you have sketched or printed the base map, the next useful thing to do is to write down the date that the base map was completed, determine the scale ratio, and move on to the next section about sectors and zones.